hyperledger/fabric-sdk-java/README.md

 The SDK's test cases uses chaincode in the SDK's source tree: `/src/test/fixture`

 The SDK's JAR is in `target/fabric-sdk-java-1.0.0-SNAPSHOT.jar` and you will need the additional dependencies listed above.
-When the SDK is published to `Maven` you will be able to simply include it in a your application's `pom.xml`.
+When the SDK is published to `Maven` you will be able to simply include it in your application's `pom.xml`.

 Add below code in your `pom.xml` to download fabric-sdk-java-1.0.0-SNAPSHOT